Spearman Rank Correlation Screening for Ultrahigh-dimensional Censored Data: Theoretical Properties

-\end{theorem} Theorem 1 establishes the sure screening and rank consistency properties of our proposed screening procedure for complete response.
-The sure screening property is only concluded under Condition 1, which is milder than those of (Fan $\&$ Lv, 2008) and (Li et al., 2012).
-Because we do not require the regression function of $Y$ onto $\boldsymbol{X}$ to be linear and it needs little requirement on the moments of covariates.
-Since $\omega_k$ inherits the robustness property of distribution function, our proposed screening utility is robust to heavy-tailed distributions of predictors and the presence of potential outliers.
-If we pre-determine a threshold value $\tau$, and set $\Delta_\mathcal{E}\geq \Lambda n^{-\tau}$ with some constant $\Lambda$, we find that our method can handle the NP-dimensionality $\log(p)=O(n^\zeta)$, where $\zeta<1-2\tau$ with $0\leq\tau<1/2$, which depends on the minimum true signal strengthen.
+Theorem 1 gives the sure-screening and rank-consistency properties of our proposed screening procedure.
+The conditions for the sure-screening property are milder, because we do not require the regression function of $Y$ onto $\boldsymbol{X}$ to be linear and there are few requirements on the moments of covariates.
+Since $\omega_k$ inherits the robustness of a distribution function, our proposed screening utility is robust against heavy-tailed distributions of predictors and the presence of potential outliers.
+The exponential tail probability bound of the sure-screening property is less than or equal to that of Wu and Yin \cite{wu2015conditional} and the equality holds only if the quantile $q$ in CQScen($q$) is adopted as 0.5.
+We find that our method can handle the NP-dimensionality $\log(p)=O(n^\zeta)$, where $\zeta<1-2\tau$ with $0\leq\tau<1/2$, which depends on the minimum true signal strength.
 In this case, we have

-The rank consistency property implies that if other restrictive conditions are specified on sample size and variable dimension, the values of $|\widehat{\omega}_k|$ of active predictors can be ranked ahead that of inactive ones with high probability.
-So we can separate the active and inactive predictors through taking an ideal thresholding value.
+where $\Lambda$ is some constant.
+The rank-consistency property implies that the values of $|\widehat{\omega}_k|$ of active predictors can be ranked ahead inactive ones with high probability.
+Thus we can separate the active and inactive predictors by taking an ideal threshold value following Mai and Zou \cite{mai2015fused}.